 Mertztown, PA 19539

-Firelight Farms grows a wide assortment of vegetables and herbs utilizing natural process farming techniques intended to maximize the health and nutrition of their plants.
+Moonshadow Farms grows a wide assortment of vegetables and herbs utilizing natural process farming techniques intended to maximize the health and nutrition of their plants.
 They offer fresh vegetables, vegetable and herb starts, sprouts and micro greens, dried culinary and medicinal herbs, and herbal tea blends.
 Firelight specializes in growing unique and delicious varieties of your favorite vegetables and herbs such as their Blue Adirondack potatoes or their Strawberry Spinach.

 Jett’s Produce (W)

 Thadeus Jett has made it his priority to build up the soil naturally and safely.
 He started farming using organic methods in 2006 and has since learned how to farm with more than 20 different organic micro nutrients.
 Farmer Thad grows produce 52 weeks a year using high tunnels.
-Hi main concern at all times of year is growing the highest quality, nutrient dense food to to nourish your body and soul.
+His main concern at all times of year is growing the highest quality, nutrient dense food to nourish your body and soul.

 87 Ridge Road

 Howard Klein and Garden Manager, Aline Haddad grow chemical and pesticide-free produce in the hills of beautiful Lower Mt.
 Bethel Township.
 They specialize in heirloom vegetables, herbs and country bouquets, and are known for their award-winning garlic.
 Join their CSA – call 610-905-0390 for an application.